The Board has created three committees to oversee the Corporation’s activities:

 Committee on the Terms and Conditions of Pooling

-The Committee on the Processes, Terms and Conditions of Pooling is responsible for establishing and reviewing the pooling parameters, for approval by the Board of Directors, and their application during the compensation process in compliance with the Corporation’s policies.
+The Process and Terms Committee recommends to the Board of Directors the annual review of the Terms and Conditions of Pooling and their application during the compensation process in compliance with the Corporation’s policies.

-Recommends a consultant (actuary, consulting actuary and pharmacist);
+Recommends a consultant (actuary and consulting actuary and pharmacist);

 Reviews the hypotheses;

 Recommends the pooling parameters; and